-Firmware updates, if available, are contained within the latest IntellijelFirmware Updater application, which you can download from the product's page on the Intellijel.com website.
+Firmware updates, if available, are contained within the latest Intellijel Firmware Updater application, which you can download from the product's page on the Intellijel.com website.
 The application is available in both Macintosh and Windows formats, and will install firmware into your module over USB.
 Use the drop-down lists at the top of the application to select the product you wish to update, and the firmware version you want to install.
 Click the Instructions button to read specific instructions for updating your module.

 Steppy displays the current version number during start up.
-Specifically, the left column of buttons indicates the first digit in the FW version (from top-to-bottom), and the right column of buttons indicates the second digit (from top-to-bottom).
-For example, if Steppy was running firmware version 2.4, then it would light the second button in the left column and the fourth button in the right column, as shown to the right.
+Specifically, the top row of buttons indicates the first digit in the FW version, and the second row of buttons indicates the second digit.
+For example, if Steppy was running firmware version 2.4, then it would light the second button in the top row and the fourth button in the bottom row, as show below: